 Type of storage to configure.
 Enter a string value.
 Press Enter for the default ("").
 Choose a number from below, or type in your own value 1 / 1Fichier \ "fichier" 2 / Alias for an existing remote \ "alias" 3 / Amazon Drive \ "amazon cloud drive" 4 / Amazon S3 Compliant Storage Provider (AWS, Alibaba, Ceph, Digital Ocean, Dreamhost, IBM COS, Minio, etc) \ "s3" ... ...
 Storage> 4 ** See help for s3 backend at: https://rclone.org/s3/ **

-Next, enter 9 and choose set your S3 provider to Wasabi Object Storage:
+Next, enter 9 and choose to set your S3 provider to Wasabi Object Storage:

 Choose your S3 provider.
 Enter a string value.
 Press Enter for the default ("").
 Choose a number from below, or type in your own value ... ...
 8 / Netease Object Storage (NOS) \ "Netease" 9 / Wasabi Object Storage \ "Wasabi" 10 / Any other S3 compatible provider \ "Other" provider> 9

 Finally, you complete the questions for your connection.
-See example below:
+See the example below:

 Get AWS credentials from runtime (environment variables or EC2/ECS meta data if no env vars).
 Only applies if access_key_id and secret_access_key is blank.
 Enter a boolean value (true or false).
 Press Enter for the default ("false").
 Choose a number from below, or type in your own value 1 / Enter AWS credentials in the next step \ "false" 2 / Get AWS credentials from the environment (env vars or IAM) \ "true" env_auth> 1 AWS Access Key ID.
 Leave blank for anonymous access or runtime credentials.
 Enter a string value.
 Press Enter for the default (""). access_key_id> EXAMPLE00005ITL51VEGC AWS Secret Access Key (password) Leave blank for anonymous access or runtime credentials.
 Enter a string value.
 Press Enter for the default (""). secret_access_key> EXAMPLEzvsdgeedagagdfEGC Region to connect to.
 Leave blank if you are using an S3 clone and you don't have a region.
 Enter a string value.
 Press Enter for the default ("").
 Choose a number from below, or type in your own value 1 / Use this if unsure.
 Will use v4 signatures and an empty region. \ "" 2 / Use this only if v4 signatures don't work, eg pre Jewel/v10 CEPH. \ "other-v2-signature" region> us-west-1 Endpoint for S3 API.
 Required when using an S3 clone.
 Enter a string value.
 Press Enter for the default ("").
 Choose a number from below, or type in your own value 1 / Wasabi US East endpoint \ "s3.wasabisys.com" 2 / Wasabi US West endpoint \ "s3.us-west-1.wasabisys.com" 3 / Wasabi EU Central endpoint \ "s3.eu-central-1.wasabisys.com" endpoint> 2 Location constraint - must be set to match the Region.
 Leave blank if not sure.
 Used when creating buckets only.
 Enter a string value.
 Press Enter for the default (""). location_constraint> Canned ACL used when creating buckets and storing or copying objects.
 This ACL is used for creating objects and if bucket_acl isn't set, for creating buckets too.
 For more info visit https://docs.aws.amazon.com/AmazonS3/latest/dev/acl-overview.html#canned-acl Note that this ACL is applied when server side copying objects as S3 doesn't copy the ACL from the source but rather writes a fresh one.
 Enter a string value.
 Press Enter for the default ("").
 Choose a number from below, or type in your own value 1 / Owner gets FULL_CONTROL.
 No one else has access rights (default). \ "private" 2 / Owner gets FULL_CONTROL.
 The AllUsers group gets READ access. \ "public-read" / Owner gets FULL_CONTROL.
 The AllUsers group gets READ and WRITE access.
 3 | Granting this on a bucket is generally not recommended. \ "public-read-write" 4 / Owner gets FULL_CONTROL.
 The AuthenticatedUsers group gets READ access. \ "authenticated-read" / Object owner gets FULL_CONTROL.
 Bucket owner gets READ access.
 5 | If you specify this canned ACL when creating a bucket, Amazon S3 ignores it. \ "bucket-owner-read" / Both the object owner and the bucket owner get FULL_CONTROL over the object.
 6 | If you specify this canned ACL when creating a bucket, Amazon S3 ignores it. \ "bucket-owner-full-control" acl>